"Del Pezzo surfaces as Springer fibres for exceptional groups": Acknowledgements

-For each minimal variety $X_i$ there is a unique line bundle $\varpi_i$ on $X_i\otimes\barK$ that is a positive generator of $\Pic(X_i\otimes\barK)$; we assume that $\varpi_i$ is defined over $K$.
-We also let $\varpi_i$ denote the pullback of $\varpi_i$ to $F$; then $\varpi_1,\ldots,varpi_l$ are the {\emph{fundamental dominant weights}} of $G$ and form a $\Z$-basis of $\Pic(F)$.
-(So, for groups of type $E_8$ the bundles $\varpi_i$ are always defined over $K$, because here the root lattice equals the weight lattice.)
+For each minimal variety $X_i$ there is a unique line bundle $\varpi_i$ on $X_i\otimes\bark$ that is a positive generator of $\Pic_{X_i\otimes\bark}$; we assume that $\varpi_i$ is defined over $K$.
+This condition holds automatically if $G$ is split.
+We also let $\varpi_i$ denote the pullback of $\varpi_i$ to $F$; then $\varpi_1,\ldots,\varpi_l$ are the {\emph{fundamental dominant weights}} of $G$ and form a $\Z$-basis of $\Pic_F$.
+(So, for groups of type $E_8$ the bundles $\varpi_i$ are always defined over $k$, because here the root lattice equals the weight lattice.)
 They also span the nef cone of $F$, which is also the effective cone of $F$.
-By definition, the semi-simple rank of $G$ is the Picard number of $F$.
+The semi-simple rank of $G$ is the Picard number of $F$.

 Set $\alpha_j=T_{F/F_j}$, the relative tangent bundle.
-This is a $G$-linearized line bundle, so defines a class in $\Pic^G(F)$, the group of classes of $G$-linearized line bundles on $F$.
+This is a $G$-linearized line bundle, so defines a class in $\Pic^G_F$, the group of classes of $G$-linearized line bundles on $F$.
 (The rank of this group is the rank of $G$.)
 These classes are the {\emph{simple roots}} of $G$.
 The {\emph{simple coroots}} are $\alpha_1^\vee,\ldots,\alpha_l^\vee$ where $\alpha_i^\vee$ is the class of a fibre of $F\to F_i$; such a curve is a conic (a smooth curve of genus zero).

 So some of the various intersection numbers between these curves and divisor classes are given by $(\alpha_i^\vee,\varpi_j)=\delta_{ij}$ and $(\alpha_i^\vee,\alpha_i)=2$.